malensek/dssh/doc/dssh.1.md

 -c
 : Enable colorized output.
 Automatically disabled if stdout is not a terminal.

+-e
+: Re-enable disabled hosts (entries prefixed with a # character)

 -f *host_file*
 : Adds plain-text file(s) of machine hostnames to the master host list.
 Hostnames must be separated by whitespace.